 We invite you to get in on the pickleball conversations online with Facebook (see links at bottom of page), Instagram or Twitter.

 AND we would love to know you are playing!
 Please contact the La Crosse Area Pickleball Club at email@example.com.

 In addition you can:

-1) get on the weekly email that goes out with all things pickleball and local pickleball communication.
+1) get on the email that goes out with all things pickleball and local pickleball communication.
 Your email is kept private and never shared.

 3) check out the Clinics page on our website to know when we are hosting our own learn to play clinics, when the city is hosting their clinics, and at times there will be professional players hosting clinics for various levels of play.

 This page has some of the key questions asked the most by new players.